 - Have Wilderness First Aid training (or above), or ability to obtain this certification

 - Have Utah State Herbicide Commercial Applicators License or ability to obtain this certification

 - Willingness to apply, prepare, and mix herbicide and handle herbicide applicator equipment

-- Experience using tools such as chainsaws
+- Experience using hand tools

 - Proficient in the use of computers with Microsoft applications such as Word, Excel, and PowerPoint and ability to learn programs like ArcGIS

 - Available to work a flexible schedule, especially during the field season

 - Ability to drive a 4-wheel drive vehicle over rough terrain